Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-If you’re convicted of a DUI or DWI in Florida or Virginia, you might be required to file an FR-44 to legally get back behind the wheel.
+If you’re convicted of a DUI or DWI in Florida or Virginia, you might be required to file an FR-44 to legally drive.
 Similar to an SR-22, this certificate of financial responsibility is required after a driving conviction before you can legally drive in your state.
 Unlike a more general SR-22, an FR-44 is specific to DUI or DWI convictions, but you can find an insurer willing to help you file for FR-44 insurance.

 If you lose your license as a result of this violation, your insurance company must file an FR-44 on your behalf to prove to your state that you’re covered by increased liability insurance.

 Florida and Virginia are the only states to require an FR-44 before they’ll reinstate your driver’s license.
 In Florida, an FR-44 is officially called a Florida Uniform Financial Responsibility Certificate, though it’s commonly called an FR-44.
 It’s just called an FR-44 form in Virginia.